-If you are still a Salesforce Classic user, migration to Salesforce Lightning would be one of your priority.
+If you are still a Salesforce Classic user, migration to Salesforce Lightning would be one of your priorities.
 Aside from all the new features and functions that Lightning offers, there are also constant rollouts from Salesforce that the new version has to its advantage, that Classic lacks.
 Having said that, it is important to be aware that the migration is not without its hiccups.
 Will all the various aspects and tools available in both versions, a migration can be tricky.

 Careful planning and having a few safeguards in place can make the process much smoother.
 The key is to understand what could go wrong and when so that your organization can be prepared in advance for any circumstance.
-Here we discuss six challenges that we have seen commonly creep up during the migration to Lightning, but more importantly, we tell you how to deal with each one.
+Here we discuss six challenges that we have seen commonly creep up during Salesforce migration from Classic to Lightning, but more importantly, we tell you how to deal with each one.

 1. Customization complications